keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/login.md

 Note that the values in `apiRequest.headers` and `apiRequest.query` take precedence over the values specified in the `api.http.defaultOptions.headers` (see an [example](#parameter-overriding)).
-If `expires` is not set, the login request is called only once before all others.
-If you need to call the login request before every request (e.g. to obtain access token from refresh token), set `"expires": 0`.
+If `expires` is not set, the login request is called only once before all other requests.
+To call the login request before every request (e.g., to obtain access token from refresh token), set `"expires": 0`.

 ## Examples